zkotti/fun-in-lockdown/guide.md

 **Workout tips:**

 * Set realistic goals
-* Set a weekly programm and stick to it
+* Set a weekly program and stick to it
 * Write down what you want to achieve with every training
 * Find a workout buddy
 * Eat at least one-two hours before you train